vickidecastro/maryland-election-data-cluster-analysis/README.md

 ## Data Analysis
 _4-Cluster Analysis_

-I used a 4 cluster analysis to look at voting patterns across counties in Maryland.
+I used a 4-cluster analysis in Excel to look at voting patterns across counties in Maryland.
 The 4 clusters were based on:
 - Number of absentee voters
 - Number of early voters
 - Number of Democrats
 - Number of Republicans

+_Process_
+- Gather data for each cluster
+- Calculate mean and standard deviations for each cluster
+- Calculate z-scores for each cluster
+- Calculate distance^2 for each cluster
+- Use formula to find minimum distance^2 for each county
+- Sum all the minimum distance^2s
+- Use match function to identify anchor number for each county
+- Using Excel Solver, run 4-cluster analysis with constrains